raihanameen/universal-wordpress/README.md

 cd universal-wordpress
 docker-compose up -d
 ```
-🎉 Done!
-Access your https://localhost/8080 to access the wordpress panel and get started with your projects.
+🎉 That's It!
+Now go to https://localhost/8080 to access the WordPress panel and get started with your projects.

 ---